 Use Air-tight Glass Jars

 Since cinnamon is sensitive to moisture and light, you should always seal the contents immediately after use.
 Airtight glass jars will help you to keep the moisture away.
 But you’ll need to be cautious enough to always seal the jar immediately after use to preserve the spice’s freshness.
 Consider buying vacuum sealer that comes with jar attachments.
-I have a Foodsaver and love it, check the current price on Amazon by clicking here.

 Buy What You Need